Polynomial methods for Procedural Terrain Generation: Introduction

 \subsection{Related works}

 Most popular approaches for low-dimensional PTG include methods from the family of random midpoint displacement such as diamond-square algorithm \cite{Fournier82,Miller1986} and methods from the family of gradient noise, such as Perlin noise \cite{perlin85} and simplex noise \cite{Perlin2001}.
 As a result of the number of parameters influencing the generated terrain, noises from this family can be easily improved in terms of quality, as done for instance in \cite{ParberryTerrain}.
 While simplex noise is found to be clearly more efficient than Perlin noise for dimensions higher than 3, the difference in terms of performances is slighter for low dimensions (see Section \ref{sect:results:perfs}).
-Many recent efforts have been done to develop alternative methods that we shall review here.
+Many recent efforts have been done to develop alternative methods that are reviewed here.
 The use of cellular automata \cite{Johnson} and tile-based procedural generation \cite{Grelsson2014} has shown to allow either fast, non-realistic terrain generation, either to be too slow for realistic-shaped height map generation.
 Evolutionary algorithms have been investigated to assist fractal terrain generation for video games, although not giving satisfactory results \cite{Raffe2012}.
 While tectonic-uplift \cite{Rankin2015}, hydrology-based \cite{uplift1,Genevaux2013} and example-based \cite{Zhou2007} approaches can reach a high level of realism, they are significantly slower than Perlin-like methods.
 In particular, the latter has serious limitations in terms of autonomous procedural generation, since it involves the synthesis of a template heightmap given by the user, whose features are transcribed in the generated map.
+Another promising approach based on terrain features examples can be found in \cite{guerin2016}, although no direct performance comparison with other methods can be found so far in the literature.
+Many other recent approaches, aiming at improving controllability and expressiveness of the noise, can be mentioned, as Gabor noise methods \cite{lagae2009,galerne2012}, random-phase noise \cite{Gilet2014} and wavelet noise \cite{Cook2005}, although not providing quantitative performance nor quality comparison between different existing models.

 Midpoint displacement methods are usually more interesting than gradient noise methods in terms of pure performance, thanks to the fact that they do not need multiple passes corresponding to the different octaves.
 However, they suffer two serious drawbacks, namely their non-locality (the $h$ value at a given coordinate depend on its neighboring points) and the quality of the generated terrain, as pointed out by \cite{Miller1986}.
 Although most of the visual artifacts can be corrected by the more complex scheme presented in \cite{Lewis1987}, wich largely differs from the initial and simple idea of midpoint displacement, the fully local nature of algorithms such as Perlin noise allows to save a large amount of memory compared to non-local schemes and, moreover, is embarrassingly parallel.
 In addition, the nature of the midpoint displacement algorithms is such as it provides less control parameters than Perlin or simplex method.
 Finally, as for cellular automata, the non-locality of midpoint displacement causes additional difficulties for assembling different chunks of terrain, as commonly done in video games.